sparkle-project/sparkle-project.github.io/documentation/index.md

 Because Sparkle is downloading executable code to your users' systems, you must be very careful about security.
 To let Sparkle know that a downloaded update is not corrupted and came from you (instead of a malicious attacker), we recommend:

   * Serve updates over HTTPS.
-    * Your app *will not update on macOS 10.11 or later* unless you comply with Apple's [App Transport Security](/documentation/app-transport-security/) requirements.
+    * Your app *will not update* unless you comply with Apple's [App Transport Security](/documentation/app-transport-security/) requirements.
 HTTP requests will be rejected by the system.
     * You can get free certificates from [Let's Encrypt](https://certbot.eff.org/), and test [server configuration](https://mozilla.github.io/server-side-tls/ssl-config-generator/) with [ssltest](https://www.ssllabs.com/ssltest/).
   * Sign the application via Apple's Developer ID program.
   * Sign the published update archive with Sparkle's EdDSA (ed25519) signature.